POETSII/tinsel/README.md

 ## 1. Overview

-On the [POETS Project](https://poets-project.org/about), we are looking at ways to accelerate applications that can be expressed as large numbers of small processes communicating by message-passing.
-Our first attempt is based around a manythread RISC-V architecture called Tinsel running on an FPGA cluster.
-Tinsel aims to support irregular applications that have heavy memory and communication demands, but fairly modest compute requrements.
+On the [POETS Project](https://poets-project.org/about), we are looking at ways to accelerate applications that are naturally expressed as a large number of small processes communicating by message-passing.
+Our first attempt is based around a manythread RISC-V architecture called Tinsel, running on an FPGA cluster.
 The main features are:

   * **Multithreading**.
 A critical aspect of the design is to tolerate latency as cleanly as possible.
 This includes the